Frequently Asked Questions

 Is there a shuttle?

 - Yes!
-We will depart from the CHARLOTTE (CLT) airport at 3:30 PM on Monday.
+We will depart from the ATLANTA (ATL) airport at 3:00 PM on Monday.
 The cost is included in the retreat tuition.

-- There are also rental cars available from the airport, if you prefer to spend extra money and keep your eyes on the road.
+- There are also rental cars available from the airport, if you prefer to drive yourself.

 Will I fit in?
 What if I don't run a lot?
 How old is everyone who usually goes?